markqvist/Sideband/README.md

 On all Linux-based operating systems, Sideband is available as a `pipx`/`pip` package.
 This installation method **includes desktop integration**, so that Sideband will show up in your applications menu and launchers.
 Below are install steps for the most common recent Linux distros.
 For Debian 11, see the end of this section.

+**Please note!** The very latest Python release, Python 3.13 is currently **not** compatible with the Kivy framework, that Sideband uses to render its user interface.
+If your Linux distribution uses Python 3.13 as its default Python installation, you will need to install an earlier version as well.
+Using [the latest release of Python 3.12](https://www.python.org/downloads/release/python-3127/) is recommended.

 You will first need to install a few dependencies for audio messaging and Codec2 support to work:

 ```bash